 In Memoriam: Bill Gladstone, President of Judge, Inc.

-March 12, 2012 (PHILADELPHIA) – The Judge Group today announced with deep sorrow that William Gladstone, president of Judge, Inc., passed away suddenly on Friday, March 9.
+(Philadelphia) – The Judge Group today announced with deep sorrow that William Gladstone, president of Judge, Inc., passed away suddenly on Friday, March 9.
 He was 64 years old.

 Together with CEO and founder Martin E. Judge, Jr. and Michael Dunn, Bill helped create Judge, Inc., a subsidiary of The Judge Group specializing in permanent placement services.
 Bill joined Judge in 1976 as a technical recruiter.
 He was promoted to vice president in 1980 and opened a pharmaceutical search business specializing in drug discovery through clinical trials.
 In 2000, he was promoted to president of Judge, Inc. Prior to joining the company, he held positions at Stouffer Foods, ARAMARK and Mrs. Paul’s Kitchens.